Algarve-Tourist.com

 The marina complex of Vilamoura

-The following day-trip destinations are further from Albufeira, and a car is needed to visit them.
+The following day trip destinations are further from Albufeira and require a car due to the distance.

 Lagos